 TOXSWA is the acronym of TOXic substances in Surface WAters.
 It is a quasi-two-dimensional numerical model of pesticide behaviour in a small surface water system, incl. its sediment.
-It was developed by Alterra, in co-operation with W!SL, the Wageningen Software Labs, both located in Wageningen, the Netherlands.
+It was developed by Wageningen Environmental Research, in the Netherlands.

 The TOXSWA development team consists of (in alphabetical order):

 Mechteld ter Horst

 TOXSWA web site : www.toxswa.pesticidemodels.eu (select products, models)

 TOXSWA describes the behaviour of pesticides in a water body at the edge-of-field scale, i.e. a ditch, pond or stream adjacent to a single field.
 It calculates pesticide concentrations in the water layer in horizontal direction only and in the sediment layer in both horizontal and vertical directions.
 TOXSWA considers four processes: (i) transport, (ii) transformation, (iii) sorption and (iv) volatilisation.
 In the water layer, pesticides are transported by advection and dispersion, while in the sediment, diffusion is included as well.
 The transformation rate covers the combined effects of hydrolysis, photolysis and biodegradation and it is a function of temperature.
 It does not simulate formation of metabolites.
 Sorption to suspended solids and to sediment is described by the Freundlich equation.
 Sorption to macrophytes is described by a linear sorption isotherm but this feature is not used for the FOCUS scenarios.
 Pesticides are transported across the water-sediment interface by diffusion and by advection (upward or downward seepage, zero for FOCUS scenarios).
 See also following figure.